 Under the equity method, the investment in the associate is initially recognized at cost and the carrying amount is increased or decreased to recognize the Group's share of the profit or loss of the associate after the date of acquisition.
 The Group's share in the profit or loss of the associate is recognized in the Group's consolidated statement of income.
 Dividends received from the associate reduce the carrying amount of the investment.
-Adjustment to the carrying amount, may also be necessary for changes in the Group's proportionate interest in the associate arising from changes in the associate's other comprehensive income.
+Adjustment to the carrying amount, may also be necessary for changes in the Group's other comprehensive income.